 Since my talents as a writer are limited, I’m going to let two videos convey what I would like to say.

-This one is Father Ignatius — “Father Happy” — welcoming the congregation.
+is Father Ignatius — “Father Happy” — welcoming the congregation.
 Just see how full of joy his welcome is!

 1) “God is Love.”

 2) A joy-filled young priest had come to his village and led him to enter the Dominican Order and to become a priest.

 Note: Fr.
 Pius is the pastor of a parish about 20 miles from mine—it serves a university community and he is also a chaplain for a nearby state supported facility for the mentally impaired.

 If, as some would say, the Church in the West is withered, then our hope is from the seeds planted in Africa and Asia, the new, vital growth.

 Previously published at Robert Kurland’s blog, Reflections of a Catholic Scientist